Yoszimitsu/AI-Azure_MaskDetection/README.md

 Custom Vision service provides 2 types of model: Object Detection and Classification.
 Object Detection engine allows search for a pre-defined object in the image.
 Classification allows to define the image type using predefined tags.

-Depending on the Custom Vision model type, image sending to the service is different.
+Depending on the Custom Vision model type, an image sending to the service is different.
 You find explanation in next chapters.

 #### Classification